Maire Tecnimont: Creation of Tecnimont CC

-In the first half of 2011, Maire Tecnimont created a new company named Tecnimont Civil Construction (TCC) with the aim of developing its business activities in the infrastructure sector.
+In the first half of 2011 Maire Tecnimont created a new company named Tecnimont Civil Construction (TCC) with the aim of developing its business activities in the infrastructure sector.
 The objective is to synergistically boost the Group's expertise in the infrastructure and civil engineering sectors and to improve performance and profitability.

 Digitalisation and green chemistry

-In 2016, Maire Tecnimont launched a new phase to bring about the digital transformation of its production processes and to open up to new business areas, such as renewable energy and green chemistry.
+In 2016 Maire Tecnimont launched a new phase to bring about the digital transformation of its production processes and to open up to new business areas, such as renewable energy and green chemistry.

 Based on this new business direction, in November 2018 Maire Tecnimont set up NextChem, a new company of the Group which would oversee green chemistry projects and projects focusing on energy transition.
 Among these, the construction of plants for the mechanical recycling of plastic, such as the one in Bedizzole (Brescia).

-In July 2019, Stamicarbon – a Maire Tecnimont Group company – acquired the Dutch IT company Protomation in order to continue its process of business digitalisation.
+In July 2019 Stamicarbon – a Maire Tecnimont Group company – acquired the Dutch IT company Protomation to continue its process of business digitalisation.

+Criticism

+Maire Tecnimont maintained its operations in Russia during the period of international sanctions following Russia's invasion of Ukraine.
+The company's actions faced criticism from organizations advocating for corporate responsibility in global conflicts.

 Activities

-In 2019, the company's activity was 95% in Hydrocarbons and 3% in Green Energy.
+In 2019 the company's activity was 95% in Hydrocarbons and 3% in Green Energy.

 The business activities are geographically located: